codesandbox/codesandbox-client/packages/homepage/content/docs/2-importing.md

 ### Define without render

 If you want to define a new sandbox without getting it rendered, you can add `?json=1` to the request.
 For instance `https://codesandbox.io/api/v1/sandboxes/define?json=1`.
-Instead of the render, the result will be json data providing you with the `id` of the new sandbox.
+Instead of the render, the result will be json data providing you with the `sandbox_id` of the new sandbox.

 This is useful, for instance, if you need to create a new sandbox programatically, so you can then embed it on your site (See Embed documentation).

 Both `get` and `post` requests are supported.

+### XHR Request

+You can also create a sandbox using an XHR request, like using `fetch`.
+An example sandbox of that is here:

+<iframe src="https://codesandbox.io/embed/9loovqj5oy?editorsize=70&fontsize=14&hidenavigation=1&runonclick=1" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 ## Import Using React-Codesandboxer